Consensys/doc.teku/docs/HowTo/Get-Started/Connect-To-Testnet.md

 !!! important

     This example connects to the [Medalla testnet](https://github.com/goerli/medalla).
+If connecting to a different testnet (for example Spedina), update the [`--network`](../../Reference/CLI/CLI-Syntax.md#network) option in the examples accordingly.

     Networks can experience stability issues and are prone to regular resets.
 We recommend you regularly check network and client documentation for updates.

 **Prerequisites**: